RishabhGupta19/ApniSec/README.md

 # 🔐 ApniSec – Security Issue Management Platform

-ApniSec is a full-stack security issue tracking platform that allows users to register, authenticate, create, manage, and track security issues (Cloud Security, VAPT, Red Team, etc.) with proper authentication, authorization, email notifications, and search/filter capabilities.
+ApniSec is a full-stack security issue tracking platform that allows users to register, authenticate, create, manage, and track security issues (Cloud Security, VAPT, Red Team, etc.) with proper authentication, authorization, email notifications, and advanced search/filter capabilities.

-This project is built with a **clean backend architecture**, secure authentication, and a modern frontend UI.
+The backend is built using a **strict Object-Oriented Programming (OOP) architecture** following **SOLID principles**, with clear separation of concerns across Controllers, Services, Repositories, Validators, and Middleware.
+The application uses secure authentication mechanisms and a modern, responsive frontend UI for an end-to-end production-ready experience.

 ---